zhangguanghuib/NewCommerceSDK/KnowledgePoints/1 How to call or override OOB  Request Handlers.md

-## How to call or override OOB request handlers?
+## How to expliciltly call request handlers when send request or override OOB request handlers?

 1.Background:Because in commerce SDK, we don't recommend creating RequestHandler explicitly and use it when send request,  like this code:
 ```cs